LiamEFowler/JetsonRocksSeashells/README.md

 Enjoy!

-Special thanks to Johannes Diehm for inspiration and advice.
+Special thanks to Johannes Diehm for inspiration.